Welcome to the #SchnitzelGang

 Thus, we opened in October 2019 and were chugging along when COVID19 hit us in March 2020, forcing us to close for two months as we had to re-think how we were to operate during the pandemic.
 Many of the dishes we had on our menu were not suitable for to-go and delivery.
 In June 2020, we re-launched the Rathskeller with a major focus on the popular German street food: schnitzel.
 Since the re-launch, we've added wursts made by local German meat market legend, Binkert's (Rosedale, MD).
-Other partnerships include produce from Myrtle Woods Farm (Elkridge, MD), Green Bird Farm (Manchester, MD) and a Black Forest Ice Cream Sandwich and other occasional sweets by Scoop & Paddle (Clarksville, MD).
+Other partnerships include produce from Myrtle Woods Farm (Elkridge, MD), Green Bird Farm (Manchester, MD) and a Black Forest Ice Cream Sandwich by Scoop & Paddle (Clarksville, MD).

 We use fresh meats, never frozen.
 All our ingredients are brought in fresh by reputable vendors.
 The pretzels are made by hand by an Army vet who learned to make pretzels in Germany after his service.
 We take great pride in our food program.
 The sauces are made from scratch.
 Our cocktail program features both popular and obscure German spirits.
 The wine program consists of small-production family-owned wineries in Germany and Austria.
 Beer offerings include a healthy diet of imported German beers and local breweries who make German-style brews.
-You can check out our full menu and beverage list HERE.
+You can check out a sample of our full menu and beverage list HERE.